01 of 08

-The basic ingredients of any vegetarian or vegan tofu stir-fry recipe is tofu, vegetables, usually garlic and onions, oil to cook it all up in, and something to season it with.
+The basic ingredients of any vegetarian or vegan tofu stir-fry recipe are tofu, vegetables, usually garlic and onions, oil to cook it all up in, and something to season it with.
 Either a sauce, spices, or both.
-And this easy tofu stir fry with ginger calls for just that: tofu, veggies, soy sauce, ginger, garlic and onions.
+And this easy tofu stir fry with ginger calls for just that: tofu, veggies, soy sauce, ginger, garlic, and onions.
 No more, no less.
-It's a basic, simple homemade recipe to get you used to the process of making vegetarian stir-fry.
+It's a basic, simple homemade recipe to get you used to the process of making a vegetarian stir-fry.

 03 of 08

 After peanut butter and chocolate, peanut butter in a spicy, tangy, salty peanut sauce has to be one of the greatest food combinations known to humanity.
 I'm constantly looking for more ways to use peanut sauce, and in a tofu and vegetable stir-fry is the perfect solution.
 This tofu stir-fry in peanut sauce recipe combines tofu, bell peppers, snow peas and mushrooms in a spicy Sriracha-flavored peanut sauce.
 Yum.

 04 of 08

 This Chinese-restaurant style broccoli and tofu dish is a stir-fry recipe with lots and lots of sauce, which just makes it perfect for pairing with steamed white rice or any whole grain you like (quinoa, millet or whatever is the "whole grain du jour" these days!).
 There's really not too much to this recipe: just broccoli, tofu, garlic, soy sauce, and cornstarch to thicken the sauce.Continue to 5 of 8 below.

 05 of 08